 The chemical composition of green tea is complex, but not all its active principles pass into the infusion.
 Only its low-weight molecules are passed, including polyphenols, caffeine (in a lesser quantity than coffee or black tea) (5), the amino acid theanine, vitamins and minerals (1).

-The combination of these substances gives green tea its strong antioxidant power (5,6).
+The combination of these substances gives green tea its source of antioxidants (6).

-Most of green tea’s polyphenols are catechins: epicatechin, epigallocatechin, epicatechin-3-gallate and epigallocatechin gallate (EGCG) (1,6).
-They have antimutagenic, antidiabetic, anti-inflammatory, antibacterial and antiviral properties as shown by numerous studies (5-7).
+Most of green tea’s polyphenols are catechins: epicatechin, epigallocatechin, epicatechin-3-gallate and epigallocatechin gallate (EGCG) (1, 6).

 Sencha green tea can be drink as an infusion.
 To prepare a cup of tea, pour 200 ml of water heated up to 70-80ºC for 2.4g of Sencha green tea (approximately one teaspoon) and leave to infuse for 2-3 minutes.